 While I was severely obese, my weight loss surgery story did not start because I was fat.
 It started because at night I was coughing up stomach acid, sleeping more than two hours a night due to the pain.
 I sought help for my heartburn and after a lot of tests, I was referred to a surgeon to treat a large hiatal hernia.

 Putting aside my stomach problems though, at the time my journey began, I was miserable.
 I had recently escaped from a severely abusive marriage and though I was madly in love, the abuse had really messed up my head.
 I was always sick and in pain.
 I couldn’t walk from the car to the grocery store without stopping to catch my breath no matter how close I parked.
 I felt physically repulsive.
+And seeing my friends using isagenix uk products to lose weight did make me feel happy for them, but it also made me regret my life choices.
 Somehow my best friend had fallen in love with me, and as we were planning a wedding, I would have nightmares because I was so fat and ugly in comparison to the other women in Kevin’s family.
 I honestly felt like I didn’t belong.
 There were many nights that I would cry myself to a restless sleep, only to wake up as I gagged on stomach acid burning my throat, sinuses, and lungs.

 But on the day of my appointment, the surgeon turned me away.
 My hiatal hernia was bad and needed to be repaired, but I was so fat that any fix would be undone within months.
 I had to lose weight, and I had to lose weight fast.
 I argued with the surgeon that I had been trying so hard to lose weight for years and nothing worked and that there was no way I’d lose weight when I was struggling to breathe.
 I was sobbing huge tears of frustration.